grafana/explore-traces/docs/sources/_index.md

 1. Choose the metric you want to use: rates, errors, or duration.
 1. Define filters to refine the view of your data.
 1. Use the comparison, structural or trace list to drill down into the issue.
-1. Inspect data to drill down to view a breakdown, structure of the span tree, or individual spans.

 ### Example